dfreeman500/Scheduler/Readme.md

 * Apointments/Index Page
     * Allows appointments to be created, read, updated, and deleted.
     * Search/filter function is available for Name, Phone Number, and Appointment Notes.
-    * Appointments are sorted by chronological order by default but other fields can be sorted with and without filter present.
+    * Appointments are sorted by chronological order by default.
+Fields can be sorted with and without filter present.
-    * A message under the search box will indicate 1.) the number of entries displayed, 2.) whether the filter/search function is being used, 3.) the search filter,.
+    * A message under the search box will indicate 1.) the number of entries displayed, 2.) whether the filter/search function is being used, 3.) the search filter.
     * If no records are found with a search, a message will also display in the table.
     * Upon attempted creation of an appointment that overlaps with another appointment on that same employee -- an error message will display and indicate which employees have an opening at that time.
     * Upon attempted creation of an appointment that is scheduled outside of employee's work window -- an error message will display showing the work window of that employee.
     * After 'valid' appointment creation, the user can purposely doublebook an appointment or set an appointment outside of the employee's work window by editing the appointment.
 Coding will appear on the appointments index page (ex: DB, OW) where applicable.
 ***
---> View of the appointments Page
+--> View of the appointments Page - appointments sorted by chronological order by default, OW and DB coding present
 ![Appointments Page](images/Appointments_Page.png)
 ***
---> Appointment Search Function
+--> Appointment Search Function with sort by name applied within search filter
 ![Appointment Search Function](images/Appointment_Search.png)
 ***
 --> Outside work window error/validation